 If you arrive to the current segment by confirming the previous one: The highest-ranking suggestion will already be there in the target cell (if there are matches for the entire segment).
 You do not have to insert a suggestion - unless you need a different one.

-- If a suggestion is for the entire segment, the suggested translation will replace any text that you typed previously.
+- is for the entire segment, the suggested translation will replace any text that you typed previously.

-- If a suggestion is for part of the segment, the suggested translation will be inserted where the caret is.
+- is for part of the segment, the suggested translation will be inserted where the caret is.

 After inserting the suggestions, edit the text as necessary.
 When the translation is ready, confirm the segment: Press Ctrl+Enter.